shupershuff/Diablo2RLoader/README.md

 A basic setup only takes 2 or 3 minutes.
 TL;DR steps are:
 1. Download the latest release, extract and unblock it within file properties.
 See [1.
 Download](#1-download).
-2. Download handle viewer and place in the folder.
+2. Add account info to accounts.csv.
 See [2.
-Setup Handle Viewer](#2-setup-handle-viewer).
+Setup Your Accounts](#2-setup-your-accounts).
-3. Add account info to accounts.csv.
+3. Edit config.xml to set game path and enable/configure desired features.
 See [3.
-Setup Your Accounts](#3-setup-your-accounts).
+Script Config](#3-script-config-mostly-optional).
-4. Edit config.xml to set game path and enable/configure desired features.
+4. Run script for first time.
 See [4.
-Script Config](#4-script-config-mostly-optional).
+Run the script manually for the first time](#4-run-the-script-manually-for-the-first-time).
-5. Run script for first time.
+5. Optionally perform steps to configure game settings that each account should load from.
 See [5.
-Run the script manually for the first time](#5-run-the-script-manually-for-the-first-time).
+Auto Settings Switcher](#5-auto-settings-switcher-optional-but-recommended) and [6.
+Manual Settings Switcher](#6-manual-settings-switcher-optional).
-6. Optionally perform steps to configure game settings that each account should load from.
-See [6.
-Auto Settings Switcher](#6-auto-settings-switcher-optional-but-recommended) and [7.
-Manual Settings Switcher](#7-manual-settings-switcher-optional).
+6. Optionally enable DClone alarms for your preferred regions and game mode.
+See [7.
+DClone Status Alarms](#7-dclone-status-alarms-optional).

 If you have any issues I can almost guarantee it's covered in the detailed setup steps below or FAQ section.